Faneuil Hall: Public art and landscape artwork

 The area between the eastern end of Faneuil Hall and Congress Street is part of Boston National Historical Park.
-In this landscape is a 19th-century sculpture of Samuel Adams created by sculptor Anne Whitney.
-The granite plaza surface is marked for 850 ft with the approximate location of the early Colonial shoreline c.
+In this landscape is a nineteenth-century sculpture of Samuel Adams created by sculptor Anne Whitney.
+The granite plaza surface is marked for 850 ft with the approximate location of the early colonial shoreline c.
 1630.
 The street layout and building plot plan designations from an 1820 map are shown by etched dashed lines and changes from pink granite to grey granite paving slabs.
 The shoreline marking artwork entitled, A Once and Future Shoreline, is made with etched silhouettes of seaweed, sea grass, fish, shells and other materials found along a high tide line.

 Art within Faneuil Hall includes many paintings and sculpture busts of Revolutionary War activists, pre Civil War abolitionists, and political leaders.